 Why Does This Matter?

 This absolutely matters during a time of high food prices.
 Paying 10-60% more for non-genetically modified organism (GMO-free) food requires a strapped consumer to sacrifice in other ways.
 Spending more on food means less income is available to cover health care, clothing, and housing.
 Convincing young mothers to consider putting at risk items of proven value (shelter) to buy things built on specious promises borders on unethical and worse.
 Furthermore, the claims often convince people to avoid buying foods that can actually improve health outcomes and reduce risks while benefitting the environment and saving their purchasing power.
 The devil is in the details.
 We should make decisions on each product and not paint all GMO’s as verboten just because we don’t like Roundup resistant crops.
-All cars are not bad because one brand/model ‘appears’ to break down more often.
+All cars are not bad because one brand/model ‘appears’ to have many naysayers complaining about it.

 Let’s dig into foods containing GMOs, grown from bioengineered (or, transgenic) seed.
 Eighty-two percent of surveyed consumers want GMOs to be labeled on their food so they can avoid them.
 Everyone is certainly free to choose what to eat.
 But demanding misleading costly labelling and spreading mistruths about the science is not a constitutionally protected right.
 As scientists we should object.
 (If a food does not say GMO-free then assume it might contain them and choose as you wish.
 Plenty of foods are labelled Non-GMO.
 Put your money where your mouth is and leave my money and my mouth alone.)